mrshmllow/wire/doc/tutorial/part-one/basic-hive.md

 ## Editing `hive.nix`

 Open a text editor and edit `hive.nix`.
 You should copy this example, which imports the npins sources we added.
-It also calls `makeHive`, and gives Wire `nixpkgs` from npins as well.
+It also calls `makeHive`, and gives wire `nixpkgs` from npins as well.

 ```nix:line-numbers [hive.nix]